MatthewAndresWestMec/react-task-manager/README.md

-# Getting Started with Create React App
+# A custom task manager made using react's useReducer, useEffect, and useState

+Add categories and assign tasks to them.
+Edit to update category / tasks.

+# Author

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [MatthewAndresWestMec](https://github.com/MatthewAndresWestMec).

 ## Available Scripts